CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: EXPERIMENTS

 \subsection{Data Collection and Processing}

-We capture the velocity and position sequences of the ball using a NOKOV motion-capture device during human-catching demonstrations.
-These sequences cover a short period from just before the ball is caught until it comes to a complete stop.
-We identify the moment of catching by detecting the point with the highest average velocity variation across the $x,y,z$-axes.
-This point is then used to split the sequence into input data and corresponding output labels.
+We capture the velocity and position sequences of the ball using a NOKOV motion-capture device during human-catching demonstrations as Fig. (\ref{collect}) shows.
+Reflective balls are placed on both the glove and the ball.
+We use the distance between them to determine when to start recording data.
+In total, 302 trajectories were collected.
+To distinguish between inputs and outputs of the data for the network, we identified the point with the highest average velocity variation across all data points.
+This point is then used to split the sequence into input data and the corresponding output labels.